Continual Learning as Computationally Constrained Reinforcement Learning: Agent State and Information Capacity

 It is natural to think that information capacity can constrain performance.
 This relationship is formalized by the following result. \begin{restatable}{theorem}{error-capacity} For all $t$,

 \end{restatable} \begin{proof} For all $t$,

-We arrive at the first inequality in our result by rearranging terms.
-The second follows from the fact that mutual information between two variables is bounded by the entropy of each. \end{proof} Note that $P^*_0 = \Prob(Y_{t+1} = \cdot | H_0) = \Prob(Y_{t+1} = \cdot)$ is an uninformed prediction, which is based on no data.
-The left-hand-side expression $\E[\KL(P^*_t\|P^*_0)] - \E[\KL(P^*_t\|\tilde{P}_t)]$ is the reduction in informational error relative to an uninformed prediction.
-The middle expression $\I(Y_{t+1};U_t)$ is the degree to which the agent state $U_t$ informs the agent about $Y_{t+1}$.
-The right-hand-side expression $\Ent(U_t)$ is the information content of the agent state.
-If the information capacity constrains this content to be small, that in turn constrains the reduction in error.
-When the constraint is binding, larger information capacity affords smaller errors.
+We arrive at the \henrik{equality} in our result by rearranging terms.
+The \henrik{inequality} follows from the fact that mutual information between two random variables is bounded by the entropy of each. \end{proof} Note that $P^*_0 = \Prob(Y_{t+1} = \cdot | H_0) = \Prob(Y_{t+1} = \cdot)$ is an uninformed prediction, which is based on no data.
+The left-hand-side expression $\E[\KL(P^*_t\|P^*_0)] - \E[\KL(P^*_t\|\tilde{P}_t)]$ is the reduction in error relative to an uninformed prediction.

+\henrik{ The theorem above can be interpreted in two steps: \begin{enumerate} \item If the agent capacity $\Ent(U_t)$ is increased and that capacity is maximally used then $\I(Y_{t+1}, U_t)$ is increased.
+The expression $\I(Y_{t+1}; U_t)$ is the degree to which the agent state $U_t$ informs the agent about $Y_{t+1}$. \item If $\I(Y_{t+1};U_t)$ increases, then the error of the idealized agent, $\E[\KL(P^*_t\|\tilde{P}_t)]$ goes down. \end{enumerate} }

 \begin{summary} \begin{itemize} \item An {\bf agent state} $U_t$ is a summary of the history $H_t$ maintained to facilitate efficient computation of each action

 and subsequent agent state

 The agent policy of an agent designed in this way is characterized by the pair $(\psi,\pi)$. \item The {\bf information content} of agent state is the number of nats required to encode it.
 At large scale and under plausible technical conditions, this is well-approximated by the {\bf entropy} $\Ent(U_t)$. \item An agent's {\bf information capacity} is a constraint on the information content and is typically limited by computational resources. \item Information capacity limits agent performance, which we measure in terms of average reward. \item In the special case of {\bf continual supervised learning} with rewards $R_{t+1} = \ln P_t(Y_{t+1})$, expected reward is determined by prediction error via